Black History Month 2024: The Role Of African Americans In History

 Negro History Week

-This week to celebrate African roots and culture and putting negro history first continued to be observed through 1976.
+This week, which celebrated African roots and culture and put the life and history of African Americans first, continued to be observed through 1976.
 It was historically significant for many Black communities in the United States, particularly throughout the time of the Civil Rights Movement.
-It provided hope for many Black men and women experiencing trauma and harm, and it also represented an opportunity for more widespread education about Black history, negro life, Black resistance, Black education, and equal rights issues overall.
-However, it wasn’t until 1986 that the entire month of February was officially dedicated as Black History Month in the United States.
+It provided hope for many Black Americans experiencing trauma and harm, and it also represented an opportunity for more widespread education about Black history, Black culture, Black resistance, Black education, and civil rights issues overall.
+However, it wasn’t until 1986 that the entire month of February was officially dubbed Black History Month in the United States.

 Getty

 There are many events showcasing Black History each February.
-Several museums participate in African American History Month every year, and you may be able to find exhibits and special assemblies putting the Afro American image and American negro history and culture at the forefront during Black History Month.
+Several museums participate in African American History Month every year, and you may be able to find exhibits and special assemblies that put the African American image and Black American history and culture at the forefront during Black History Month.
 Check with the following organizations for more information:

 • The Library of Congress